IndependentIP/hibernate-orm/README.md

 # Fuga Customizations

-To publish a build to our Nexus:
+To publish an artifact to our Nexus:
   * Make sure you have credentials for `<id>Fuga</id>` in your `~/.m2/settings.xml`
   * Call `./gradlew :<module>:publishPublishedArtifactsPublicationToFugaRepository`